danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.updateStatus.html" name="account.updateStatus">Updates online user status: account.updateStatus</a>

 * <a href="account.updateProfile.html" name="account.updateProfile">Updates user profile: account.updateProfile</a>

+* <a href="photos.uploadContactProfilePhoto.html" name="photos.uploadContactProfilePhoto">Upload a custom profile picture for a contact, or suggest a new profile picture to a contact: photos.uploadContactProfilePhoto</a>

 * <a href="messages.uploadMedia.html" name="messages.uploadMedia">Upload a file and associate it to a chat (without actually sending it to the chat): messages.uploadMedia</a>